 6. The gray hair of rebellion

-Satan was the first rebel, and we're never more like him than we we are rebels!
+Satan was the first rebel, and we're never more like him than when we are rebels!
 Disobedience is the essence of rebellion.
 It’s complaining against God.
-Often we become bitter over His dealings w/ us.
+Often we become bitter over His dealings with us.

 Or, we rebel at a message such as this one, and excuse ourselves from coming to the altar and doing business with God [see #1-Falsehood!]
-We need to do business w/ God here at the beginning of the year.
+We need to do business with God all year.
 We need to get rid of these stubborn gray hairs…and how do we do that?
 Don’t color them, because then they’ll still be there…we have to yank ‘em by the root!
 That can be painful.
 I’ve yanked a few and it hurts, let me tell you…esp. the ones in the nose or ear!
 Even worse is when one in the ear is connected to one in the nose!

 These are a few of the gray hairs indicative of spiritual decline.